DataDog/integrations-core/docs/developer/guidelines/dashboards.md

 ### Creating a New Dashboard

-1. After selecting *New Dashboard*, you will have the option to choose between: *Dashboard, Screenboard*, and *Timeboard*. *Dashboard* is recommended.
+1. After selecting *New Dashboard*, you will have the option to choose from: *Dashboard, Screenboard*, and *Timeboard*. *Dashboard* is recommended.

 1. Add a logo to the dashboard header.
 The integration logo will automatically appear in the header if the icon exists [here](http://app.datadoghq.com/internal/styleguide/logos/logo-gallery?variant=avatar) and the `integration_id` matches the icon name.
 That means it will only appear when the dashboard you're working on is made into the official integration board.
    ![Logo in header](../assets/images/logo_header.png)